bitlabstudio/jquery-load-it/README.rst

 But this is no excuse to not optimize your data to respond faster in the first place ;)

-TODO / Planned features:

-* Test loading class add/remove implementation
-* Implement loadit-header and loadit-footer elements, that are even ignored by replace actions
-* Load more button - calls the same url again and allows extra parameters.
-Per default 'append's content (see content placement).

 Wishlist / not sure if it's added or really necessary / not sure when it's added, might be a while:

 * inserting / showing animation.
 E.g. using jQuery slide or fade